ART AS SOCIAL FORCE

 The sculpture, which almost exactly replicates the vernacular architecture of working class neighborhoods in the American Midwest, brings the suburbs back into the city, and as it travels – on specific missions – the mobile home performs various kinds of community services, establishing a permanent dialogue with the community that houses it.

-Mobile Homestead is commissioned by Artangel in association with MOCAD, LUMA Foundation and Mike Kelley Foundation for the Arts with the generous support of the Artangel International Circle.
+The Mike Kelley Mobile Homestead is commissioned by Artangel in association with MOCAD, LUMA Foundation and Mike Kelley Foundation for the Arts with the generous support of the Artangel International Circle.
+Support for Mike Kelley's Mobile Homestead is provided by the Mike Kelley Foundation for the Arts.
+Carlos Rolón's Vintage Voyages and Atomic Memories is supported by Nancy Rogers, and Neiman Marcus.

 The Mobile Homestead was featured on WDET, learn more and hear the story here.

-Keep even more up to date with the Mobile Homestead on Facebook and Instagram.
+Keep even more up to date with Mike Kelley's Mobile Homestead on Facebook and Instagram.

 On Saturday, September 25, 2010, the trailer portion of Mobile Homestead, which constitutes the front of the house, made its maiden voyage from its new home in Midtown Detroit to return to the original Kelley home in the suburbs.